berndruecker/camunda-7-on-pcf/nodejs-sample/readme.md

 # Use Camunda Server in your Node.JS application

 In this scenario you run Camunda as a service.

-See [Engine as a Service](../engine-as-a-service/) for how-to set this up on PCF.
-In this tutorial I assume that the service is available via REST on https://camunda-on-pcf-engine-as-a-service.cfapps.io.
+**Set-up the Camunda [Engine as a Service](../engine-as-a-service/) on PCF first.**

+ In this tutorial I assume that Camunda is available via REST on https://camunda-on-pcf-engine-as-a-service.cfapps.io.

 ![](../docs/node-js-architecture.png)

+# Step-by-step how-to

-1. Leverage the [REST API](https://docs.camunda.org/manual/latest/reference/rest/) as well as the language client for [External Tasks]https://github.com/camunda/camunda-external-task-client-js):
+1. We will leverage the [REST API](https://docs.camunda.org/manual/latest/reference/rest/) as well as the language client for [External Tasks]https://github.com/camunda/camunda-external-task-client-js):

 ```
 var {Client} = require("camunda-external-task-client-js");